windhaunting/Algorithm_Coding_Summary/binary_indexed_tree.md

-# binary indexed tree  or Fenwick tree
+# Binary indexed tree  or Fenwick tree

-problem example:
+Problem decription:

 We have an array arr[0 . . . n-1].
 We should be able to

-1 Find the sum of first i elements.
+1. Find the sum of first i elements.

-2 Change value of a specified element of the array arr[i] = x where 0 <= i <= n-1.
+2. Change value of a specified element of the array arr[i] = x where 0 <= i <= n-1.

+# Solution:

 Using Binary Indexed Tree, we can do both tasks in O(Logn) time.
 The advantages of Binary Indexed Tree over Segment are, requires less space and very easy to implement

-# solve the range sum query mutable with binary indexed tree
-#o(nlogn) to create the tree,   take space o(n)  . o(logn) to query or update?
+It takes O(nlogn) to create the tree,   and take o(logn) time or space to query or update.